MigueldeLlanza/Mathematics-and-Computational-Methods-for-Complex-Systems/README.md

 # Mathematics-and-Computational-Methods-for-Complex-Systems
+Module of the MSc in Artificial Intelligence and Adaptive Systems (University of Sussex)
+## 1st Assignment: Optimization algorithms
 Examine the convergence of two optimization algorithms (gradient ascent and hill-climbing) in simple anc complex landscapes.
-Module of the MSc in Artificial Intelligence and Adaptive Systems (University of Sussex)

 For each algorithm, it is analyzed the effects of selecting different hyperparameters in each scenario.

+## 2nd Assignment: Adaptivity